syedshahlal/Text_Summarization_NLP/README.md

 	newgrp docker

-# 6. Configure EC2 as self-hosted runner:
+# 6. Configure EC2 as a self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one

-# 7. Setup github secrets:
+# 7. Setup GitHub secrets:

     AWS_ACCESS_KEY_ID=